 New techniques for data management will be essential to process all of this data.
 On the other hand, this massive data cache is ideal for the application of predictive analytics.
 It could easily change how we handle all of our data, no matter what the source is.

 For connected cars, cybersecurity is essential.
 This has already been demonstrated by the hack that was able to take control of and finally stop a new Jeep in 2015.
-While security is always high on everyone’s list of priorities, security flaws like the one that allowed the Jeep hack are a distinct possibility that has to be addressed.
+While security is always high on everyone’s list of priorities, security flaws like the one that allowed the Jeep hack is a distinct possibility that has to be addressed.

 This can and should start at the manufacturing stage.
 Connected cars should not be designed in such a way that a hacker could take over control of the primary controls of the car, i.e. steering, engine, transmission, or brakes.
 Brakes could be the one exception to this rule, as being able to remotely stop the vehicle can be useful in the event of car theft.